ChrisFelt/CS361_Software_Engineering_I_Portfolio_Project/RGBRandomizer Microservice/README.md

 The microservice communicates on the local host at port 7077.

-Once started, the microservice will run indefinitely until the program is terminated.
+Once started, the RGBRandomizer will run indefinitely until the program is terminated.
-It can receive any number of requests from the client while the program is active.
+The microservice can receive and respond to any number of requests from the client while it is active.

 -----------------------------------------------------
 How to REQUEST data: